Mills Administration Announces Next Call for Proposals for Land for Maine's Future Program

 Proposals can come from state agencies, land trusts, municipalities, cooperating entities as defined by Title 5 M.R.S.A Section 6201 (2)or other entities identified as an eligible holder of conservation easements under Title 33 M.R.S.A, Section 476(2).

 Farmland proposals must be sponsored by the Bureau of Agriculture, Food, and Rural Resources.
-A copy of the WFAPP workbook, which includes all information necessary to apply for LMF funds, is available on the LMF Working Farmland Access Protection Program web page.
+A copy of the WFAPP workbook, which includes all information necessary to apply for LMF funds, is available on the LMF web page.

 Prospective WFAPP applicants can contact Alex Redfield, Farmland Protection Specialist, Bureau of Agriculture, Food and Rural Resources, at (207) 592-0640 with questions.

 Working forest proposals must be sponsored by the Department of Agriculture, Conservation and Forestry or the Department of Inland Fisheries and Wildlife.
-Application materials can be found on the LMF Conservation & Recreation Funds web page.
+Application materials can be found on the LMF web page.

 The LMF Program is the State of Maine's primary funding vehicle for conserving land for its natural and recreational value.
 The program was established in 1987 when Maine citizens approved a bond to fund $35 million to purchase lands.
 The program's priority is to conserve the Maine landscape, recognizing that working lands and public access to these lands is critical to preserving Maine's quality of life.